MichaelCurrin/mkdocs-quickstart/docs/tutorial/deploy.md

 ### Run deploy command
 > Run a MkDocs CLI command locally to deploy

-MkDocs needs to know where to publish commits on Github - so make sure you are working with a repo that you cloned, or that you initialize the local repo and add a `remote` repo.
+MkDocs needs to know where to publish commits on GitHub - so make sure you are working with a repo that you cloned, or that you initialize the local repo and add a `remote` repo.

 Run this command locally: